Super Mario Bros. 2: BS Super Mario USA Power Challenge

 It features 16-bit audiovisual enhancements to the 8-bit original in the fashion of Super Mario All-Stars, plus "SoundLink" narration (radio drama-style streaming voice data intended to guide players through the game and give helpful hints and advice) and broadcast CD-quality music.
 Due to the nature of SoundLink broadcasts, these games were only broadcast to players between 6:00 and 7:00 PM on broadcast dates, at which times players could download the game from the Events Plaza on the BS-X application cartridge.
 A single rerun of the broadcasts was conducted in the same weekly format from June 3, 1996, to June 29, 1996, at 5:00 to 6:00 PM.
 The BS-X download location for the rerun changed to Bagupotamia Temple.

 While the underlying gameplay itself is largely similar, new and arranged content has been added.
 For instance, the BS version newly featured a score counter.
 Furthermore, at the beginning of the game, Mario is the only playable character.
 Later in the game, time-dependent events occur triggering, among other things, the possibility of using other characters.
 Another feature unique to the game is the inclusion of gold Mario statues (ten in total for each chapter) that are hidden in various locations (including Sub-Space).
 Collection of the statues in-game grants the player an extra life and refills the life meter.
 After clearing a level, the player could press "Select" to see some statistics such as the number of statues, coins, cherries, and mushrooms collected, as well as displaying which bosses had been defeated.

 As a 4-volume broadcast, each week bore a different subtitle.
 These are the names of the volumes:

+A fan translation was released in 2026 under the name Satellaview Super Mario Bros.
+2 Power Challenge.
+It combines all four broadcasts into one ROM and features a full English dub for the SoundLink narrations.